stephen-zhao/datetime_matcher/README.md

 - Replace the first matching instance of the search dfregex in the given text with the replacement dfregex, intelligently transferring the first matching date from the original text to the replaced text.
+- If no matches are found, the original text is returned.
 - Use strftime codes within a dfregex string to extract/place datetimes.
-- Example: as demonstrated in the section above.

 ### `match`